GitDrinou/DAPython_P02_Automation/README.md

 - image_url

 ## Installation
-1. Cloner le projet avec la commande: `git clone https://github.com/GitDrinou/DAPython_P02_Task_Task_Automation.git`
+1. Clone the project with the command: `git clone https://github.com/GitDrinou/DAPython_P02_Task_Task_Automation.git`
-2. Créer un environnement virtuel en exécutant les lignes suivantes dans votre terminal:
+2. Create a virtual environment by running the following lines in your terminal:
-   - vérifier si vous avez accès à `venv`: `python -m venv --help`
+   - check if you have access to `venv`: `python -m venv --help`
-   - création: `python -m venv venv`
+   - create the environment: `python -m venv venv`
-   - activation:
+   - activate the environment:
-      - MacOS: `source venv/bin/activate`
+      - for MacOS: `source venv/bin/activate`
-      - Windows: `venv\Scripts\activate`
+      - for Windows: `venv\Scripts\activate`
-3. Installer les packages nécessaires: `pip install -r requirements.txt`
+3. Install the required packages: `pip install -r requirements.txt`

-## Utilisation
+## Usage
-Une fois que vous avez installé tous les packages:
+Once you have installed all the packages:
-- exécutez la ligne de commande suivante: `python main.py`
+- run the following command: `python main.py`
-- suivez les instructions qui sont affichées dans votre terminal.
+- follow the instructions displayed in your terminal.

-Exemple de terminal :
+Example terminal output :

 ![screenshot_treatment.jpg](screenshot_treatment.jpg)

-### Dossiers d'extraction
+### Extractions folders
-- dossier racine "**extract**", où vous trouverez
+- root folder "**extract**", where you will find:
-   - un fichier CSV pour un produit
+   - a CSV file for a single product
-   - un fichier CSV pour une catégorie de produits
+   - a CSV file for a product category
-   - un fichier CSV pour tous les produits
+   - a CSV file for all products
-- dossier "**by_category**", où vous trouverez tous les fichiers CSV par catégorie
+- folder "**by_category**", where you will find all CSV files by category
-- dossier "**images**", où vous trouverez toutes les images par catégorie, nommées avec leur UPC.
+- folder "**images**", where you will find all images by category, named with the UPC.

-Exemple de résultat à la fin du traitement:
+Example of the result at the end of the process:

 ![screenshot_extract.jpg](screenshot_extract.jpg)